Ramos-Diego/notes/backend_docker/step3_setup_nginx_certbot.md

 ```

 ---
-See if your nginx is working by going to the domain you set up previously.
+See if your nginx is working by going to the DNS you set up previously.

 Find the nginx default root directory
 ```sh